luismayta/zsh-vscodium/docs/source/CONTRIBUTING.rst

 .. contents::
    :local:

-Contributions to zsh-vscode are welcome.
+Contributions to zsh-vscodium are welcome.

 Getting Started
 ---------------